llsenger/-DDPS23---FreeTheLeopards/README.md

 # Limitations and Future Research

 The are a few limitations that have to be taken into account.
 First of all, the annotation of the data was not interpersonal.
 Second, our classifier did not work, independent of the models used, which was most likely due to a too low number of annotated tweets which in turn was caused by our limited resources.
 This resulted in a quite unspecific data, summarizing all discourse around weapons supply without distinguishing between positive and negative attitudes.
-That the major limitation of our project lies in the fact that our graphical approach does not allow for any causality claims: the correlation we found does not allow for deeper interpretation, such that we cannot claim that public discourse decisively influenced the decisions of the German government.
-A statistical investigation based on vector autoregression models, which would have been suitable in that regard, was not possible because of the low number of decisions.
+The major limitation of our project lies in the fact that our graphical approach does not allow for any causality claims: the correlation we found does not allow for deeper interpretation, such that we cannot claim that public discourse decisively influenced the decisions of the German government.
+A statistical investigation based on vector autoregression models, which would have been suitable in that regard, was not possible due to the low number of decisions.

 Next to addressing these limitations, there are several further paths for future research that might be worth exploring.